 What makes the video so poignant, however, is the ending.
 When G-Dragon finally escapes, there’s nothing outside.
 Just ash.
 A city is on the horizon, but with the ash falling like snow, how can we even be sure there are people there?
 Visually this, to me, is indicative of a sensitivity in South Korea to aerial warfare and its consequences – the idea that everything you know and love can be wiped out in a second.

 In terms of where the themes of depression come up, “Monster” is lyrically a song about someone who undergoes a transformation that makes them seemingly unrecognizable to their loved ones.
 When applied to this setting it means that they have undergone so many experiments that their loved ones don’t see them in the same way.
-This is hits me hard because mental illness causes such a transformation, one that can be seen but not easily quantified.
-During that time where it’s not articulated by the person who is struggling, when they can’t put their finger on what’s wrong – that’s when the most damage is done.
+This is hits me hard because mental illness causes such an intense transformation, without the person realizing.
+During the time when the struggling person can’t put their finger on what’s wrong – that’s when the most damage is done.

 Simply replace experiments with training, and you get an extremely dark self portrait.
 And yes, I say self – G-Dragon was one of the writers of the song.
 It also explains the elaborate outfits and “hidden self” imagery – we view idols in a public forum and put pressure on them to reach a personality ideal they can never reach.